labgem/microscope-user-doc/docs/content/metabolism/metabolicprofil.rst

 .. image:: img/meta3.png

-Clicking on a metabolic pathway in the result table allows to access to the detailled reaction table of this pathway.
+Clicking on a metabolic pathway in the result table allows to access to the detailed reaction table of this pathway.
 This table summarizes for each selected organism the presence/absence of genes coding for enzymes necessary for each reaction of the pathway.

 * 1) Selected organisms.
 * 2) Reactions required to perform this metabolic pathway.